openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 For iPhone
 ********************************
-Your iPhone must be on the Settings/Bluetooth screen, and then you must use the Edison to initiate pairing:
+<b>Your iPhone must be on the Settings/Bluetooth screen</b>, and then you use the Edison to initiate pairing:
 ```
 pair AA:BB:CC:DD:EE:FF
 ```
 ********************************
-you will see on the edison
+you will see on the Edison

 `Request confirmation
 [agent] Confirm passkey 123456 (yes/no): yes`